This Oven-Roasted Chile Citrus Pork Tenderloin recipe is the BEST way to cook pork tenderloin in the oven. It turns out perfectly-cooked and juicy!

 - 3-4 tablespoons freshly squeezed grapefruit juice

-- 1 tablespoon olive oil
+- 1 tablespoon avocado or olive oil

-Preheat oven to 450𒎓℉.
+- Preheat oven to 450℉.
 Line a baking sheet with parchment paper or foil and set aside.

-In a small bowl, combine the chile powder, brown sugar, oregano, cumin, garlic, salt, and pepper.
+- In a small bowl, combine the chile powder, brown sugar, oregano, cumin, garlic, and pepper.
 Add 3 tablespoons of grapefruit juice and stir to combine to form a paste that is the consistency of peanut butter.
 Add the additional grapefruit juice as needed to reach the desired consistency.

-Place the pork tenderloin on the prepared baking sheet and pat dry with paper towels.
+- Place the pork tenderloin on the prepared baking sheet and pat dry with paper towels.
 Spoon the grapefruit rub on all sides of the tenderloin and use a basting brush to evenly coat the pork in the rub.
 Drizzle the olive oil on the top of the pork and use the basting brush to coat the top and sides of the meat.

-Roast the pork for 25-35 minutes (depending on the size of your tenderloin) or until the internal temperature of the center of the pork reaches 145-150℉.
+- Roast the pork for 25-35 minutes (depending on the size of your tenderloin) or until the internal temperature of the center of the pork reaches 140-145℉.
 Remove the pork from the oven and tent with foil.
 Let the pork rest for 10 minutes.
 Slice into thin rounds and serve while hot!

 This recipe works well as a rub for cooking 2 lb pork loin in instant pot.
 It is spicy enough but not too spicy and adds much flavor to pork.